muurid1/Demo_ETL_MOVIE_DATA/README.md

 ### Extract and Transform the Wikipedia Data

-In deliverable 2, we extracted,transformed the wikipedia data and merged it with the kaggle metadata.
-We filtered the IMDb ID, removed the duplicates and formatted the Wikipedia data.
+In deliverable 2, we extracted,transformed the wikipedia data and merged them with the kaggle metadata, we filtered the IMDb ID, removed the duplicates and formatted the Wikipedia data.

 #### The wiki_movies_df (after extraction and transformation)